Winston-Lu/ESP8266-LED-Shelf/README.md

 password | Password to the WiFi point

 ## Webserver configuration (Recommended to set UTC Offset)
-At the bottom of the webpage once you have everything setup, there is a spot for commands at the bottom of the page:
+Located at the bottom of the webpage once you have everything setup.
+If you forget these commands, you can type `help` to bring this list up in the webserver

 Command | Description | Usage
 ---------------|----------|----------
-utcoffset | Sets your UTC offset in hours.
+settings | For debug, shows all settings stored on the device | `settings` utcoffset | Sets your UTC offset in hours.
 This only needs to be done once, and is saved on reset in EEPROM | `utcoffset -8 ` rainbowrate | This changes how rainbow-y the rainbow is.
-By default, this value is 5.
-This value will be saved when the device restarts.  | `rainbowrate 3` fps | Set the frames per second of the display.
+By default, this value is 5  | `rainbowrate 3` fps | Set the frames per second of the display.
 Default is 30, I don't think its fast enough to do 60.
-All effect speeds are fps-dependent.
-This is not saved on restart, as this is more of a debug feature currently | `fps 24` reset | Factory Reset settings, including UTC offset | `reset` resetprofile | Factory Reset lighting settings, but doesnt reset UTC offset | `resetProfile` loading | Plays the loading effect.
-This plays when the shelf is connecting to WiFi, but if you like it, you can set it here | `loading`
+All effect speeds are fps-dependent | `fps 24` reset | Factory Reset settings, including UTC offset | `reset` resetprofile | Factory Reset lighting settings, but doesnt reset UTC offset | `resetProfile` loading | Plays the loading effect.
+This plays when the shelf is connecting to WiFi, but if you like it, you can set it here | `loading` hyphen | Sets the hyphen width for the hours/minutes seperator | `hyphen 9` hyphencolor | Sets the hyphen color | `hyphencolor ffa400`

 ### Config.h (Mostly required)